Here you can find all my Salesforce IdeaExchange contributions. Let's make the change!

 trackCart layer.
 Suitable for personalisation, perfect for passing data needed for rebuilding the cart.

 trackCart individual price (including applied coupons) instead of the global Catalog one.
-It could also be useful for some Custom Cart Attributes from the previous solution.
+It could also be helpful for some Custom Cart Attributes from the previous solution.

 Below are three solution tiers: